 The Doctors try to run on time so you have a minimum wait.
 However, the Doctor may be called out on an emergency in which case there may be a delay.
 Any patients subject to such inconvenience will be kept fully informed.

-Please help us by ordering your repeat prescription by returning the computerised slip provided, to the Surgery by hand, post or fax.
+Please help us by ordering your repeat prescription by returning the computerised slip provided, to the Surgery by hand or post.

 You can now arrange your Repeat Prescriptions and Appointments online.
 Please ask at Reception for details of how to register for this service.